ilanchezh1yan/features/oximeter/README.md

 - Apply moving average filter with window size 4.
 - Apply Kalman filter for enveloping.
 - Find the number of peaks with moving window of size 5 and store its occurrence.
-- calculate the time interval by the averaging the occurrence.
+- calculate the time interval by averaging the occurrence.
   ```
   Heart Rate (bpm) = 60 * (sampling rate) / (time interval)
   ```